Skip to main content

 • to investigate fraud, abuse, harassment, threats, or other misuse of the Service

-When information subject to 42 CFR Part 2 is processed on behalf of a customer, Peerakeet relies on that customer or lawful holder to determine how such information is identified, segmented, and disclosed.
-Peerakeet does not independently verify that information has been properly classified or restricted under Part 2 and processes such data in accordance with contractual instructions and applicable law.
+When regulated information is processed on behalf of a customer, Peerakeet relies on that customer or lawful holder to determine how such information is identified, classified, segmented, and disclosed.
+Peerakeet does not independently verify that information has been properly classified or restricted under FERPA, HIPAA, Part 2, or similar laws and processes such data in accordance with contractual instructions and applicable law.

 Any disclosure of Part 2 records made by Peerakeet on a customer's behalf will be accompanied by the redisclosure notice required by 42 CFR 2.32 where applicable and as directed by the customer.